 Thanks to this revenue structure and the concept’s adaptability to different markets, gyudon is well positioned to continue growing within the global takeout and fast-food segments.

-This section introduces Japanese gyudon brands with an established track record in franchising.
+This section introduces Gyudon (Beef Bowl) brands with an established track record in franchising.
 For each brand, we summarize their current store footprint, key characteristics of the franchise model, brand story, and user reviews from different countries.